Mortgages

 A 2019 law changed the fees associated with Spanish mortgages to be more aligned with other EU countries.
 These days, banks should pay the costs linked to the signing of the loan, such as agency fees, notary fees, registration fees, and the Impuesto Sobre Actos Jurídicos Documentados (AJD) also known as stamp duty.

-Taxes and tax relief on Spanish mortgages
+Taxes and tax relief on mortgages in Spain

 In Spain, property tax rates (Impuesto Sobre Bienes Inmuebles – IBI) are set by the local tax authorities.
 As such, they will vary depending on where you buy your property.
 You can expect a range from about 0.4% to 1.3% of the property value, according to land registry records.